-The CA SHALL construct the facilities housing their CA functions with at least five physical security tiers.
+The CA SHALL construct the facilities housing their operational and standby CA functions with at least four physical security tiers.
 CAs SHALL perform all validation operations within Tier 2 or higher.
 CAs SHALL place Information Services systems necessary to support CA functions in Tier 4 or higher.
-Online and offline cryptographic modules SHALL be placed in Tier 5 or higher.
-CAs SHALL further protect offline cryptographic modules by placing them within Tier 5 or higher when not in use.
+Online and offline cryptographic modules SHALL only be activated for signing when in Tier 4 or higher.